micro/clients/README.md

 Point your client at the micro proxy at `localhost:8081`.

-## Development
+## Contributing

-See the [development](https://github.com/micro/development/blob/master/design/clients) repo or join #development on slack.
+Modify the scripts and GitHub actions to include more languages.